 • Discreet size: Autos stay a little smaller (although the newer genetics are bucking this trend), making them easy to hide in gardens or guerrilla grow spots.

 • Resilient to outdoor conditions: Autos' genetic lineage is tough, coming from a plant that can survive the wilds of Siberia.
-They are more resistant to the cold, pests, and poor weather.
+They are more resistant to the cold, pests, and challenging weather.

 The Importance of Light Cycles for Autoflowers